How Long Is Life in the UK Test Valid For?

 Before submitting your application, run this quick check to avoid delays:

-As of 2025, there is still no Life in the UK Test expiry date.
+As of 2026, there is still no Life in the UK Test expiry date.
 You only need to pass once.
-Always check the official pages for any updates: Knowledge of language and life in the UK and the Life in the UK test.
+Always check the official pages for any updates: Knowledge of language and the Life in the UK test.

 If something’s wrong with your record: fixes